taekwondorkjosh/sns/README.md

 # sns
-a foundry System for the Spaceships and Starwyrms dnd5e supplement
+a foundry System for the Spaceships and Starwyrms dnd5e supplement.
+This is designed for use with the 0.7.9 version of foundry!
+It will not work properly for other versions.
+An updated version is located at

 To use this, download the contents in the repository and add them to a folder called "sns" in the "Systems" folder of your foundry AppData.
 It should work pretty much exactly as needed.